Public charitable collections licence

 The accounts, statement and report must keep to regulation 11 of the Public Charitable Collections (Scotland) Regulations 1984 as amended.

-As organiser, you must keep all vouchers, receipts and other papers relating to the collection for two years after you send the accounts for a collection to the Licensing and Registration Manager.
+As organiser, you must keep all vouchers, receipts and other papers relating to the collection for two years after you send the accounts for a collection to the Legal Services Manager.